Important COVID-19 travel guidance

 You can drive using an International Driving Permit for up to 90 days.
-If you intend to stay longer you should apply for a Botswana driving licence.
+If you intend to stay longer you should apply for a Botswana driving license.

 Botswana has good tarmac roads covering most of the country but you should be careful when driving.
 The standard of driving is lower than in the UK and many drivers ignore road safety rules.
 Dangerous driving, including speeding (the maximum speed limit is 120kmh) and drink/drug driving, cause frequent serious and often fatal accidents.

 Driving, particularly outside the major urban areas, can be dangerous due to stray wildlife and livestock.
 This is a particular risk at night, so take extra care if you are driving after dark.

 In major towns taxis are generally safe to take.
 You should agree a price before setting off.